advancepro/-new-generation-piano/README.md

 - Cura
 (Images are all included)

-In addition, while playing, I thought a piano would be needed to be support by a table, and I designed a table with
+In addition, while playing, I thought a piano would be needed to be supported by a table, and I designed a table with
 - Solvespace.